Killiney Hill: Obelisk Hill halt

-Obilisk Hill halt was located between Dalkey and Ballybrack stations on a section of the Westland Row branch line.
+Obelisk Hill Halt was located between Dalkey and Ballybrack stations on a section of the Dublin and Wicklow Railway's coastal branch.
 The station was named after the nearby obelisk, located on the hill above the bay.
 The Dublin and Wicklow Railway opened the station one year after constructing their line from Dún Laoghaire to Bray in 1854.
 The station only had one platform located on the down side of the line, as the line between Dalkey and Killiney was originally built as single track.
 The station also featured a footbridge, and was accessed from the parallel Vico Road above the railway.
 A walled pathway also existed on the seaward side, giving access to a small cove.
 This allowed sea bathers continued access to the shore, which the new railway would otherwise have prevented.
 Obelisk Hill closed on 1 January 1858 and was replaced by the original Killiney railway station at Strathmore Rd.
 Today, only one of the footbridge piers at the former station site remain, as does the now crumbling walled pathway on the seaward side.
-At the southern end of the Obelisk Hill station site is a footbridge over the railway at Whiterock beach, while at the northern end is the southern portal of Dalkey Tunnel.
-The line between Dalkey and Killiney was eventually doubled in 1882, becoming a second main line.
+At the southern end of the station site is a footbridge over the railway at Whiterock beach, while at the northern end is the southern portal of Dalkey Tunnel.
+The line between Dalkey and Killiney was eventually doubled in 1882.